locationtech/geomesa/docs/user/convert/premade/gtd.rst

 attributes.

-The script then handles some data cleaning that *could* be dealt with by the geomesa inges: removing entries with invalid or missing dates and coordinates.
+The script then handles some data cleaning that *could* be dealt with by the GeoMesa ingest: removing entries with invalid or missing dates and coordinates.
 The R script writes this ``data.frame`` to a CSV file ``gtd-clean.csv``.
 This step results in about 18% of the data being dropped from the dataset.